JasonRuckman/sidney/README.md

 Sidney is an generic java / scala serializer.

 It's named after my dog Sid and is a side project I did on my own time.
+It is very much still a work in progress.
+Please submit any bugs you have as issues and I'll try and get them taken care of ASAP.

 It is heavily influenced by the [Parquet](https://github.com/apache/incubator-parquet-mr) project.
 It will decompose your POJOs into their fields and write those as columns.
 It's generally useful for serializing lots of objects rather than something like [Kryo](https://github.com/EsotericSoftware/kryo) which is much more flexible and efficient on smaller numbers of objects (not to mention being far more battletested).
 Untyped maps / lists / arrays are not allowed, as Sidney needs to know types up front so it can generate column writers for leaves.